 A student may enter an extended enrollment status.
 When changes are made, the institution closely monitors the students required completion time.
 The entire program must be completed in a time frame not to exceed one and one-half times the number of credits in the original length of the program.
 A student that fails to complete the program within the 150% maximum time frame may be allowed to continue enrollment at the discretion of Bryan University.
-The extended enrollment status is only available for programs designated by Bryan University.
 The student will not incur any additional charges and will not be eligible for financial assistance.
 All credits attempted during Extended Enrollment Status continue to accrue.